rsyncOSX/RsyncUIdocs/content/post/Built.md

 # The model

 Parts of the model is equal, but there are some differences due to the fact that SwiftUI views are value types (structs) and not reference types (classes) as in Storyboard and Swift.
 The model is also responsible for informing the views when there are changes.
 Both apps share basic functions like reading and writing data from the store, updating the model, and so on.
 The memory footprint of tasks is minimal.
 Data for tasks are kept in memory for both apps during their lifetime.
 The memory footprint for logs will grow over time as new logs are created and stored.
 But logs are only read from the store when viewing logs or updates.
 When data about logs is not used, the data is automatically released from memory to keep the memory as low as possible.

+# RsyncUI

-## Model for RsyncUI
+The following are for RsyncUI and SwiftUI.

-### macOS Sonoma
+## MacOS Sonoma

 Data for tasks are read from store and made available for all the views by an Environment property.
-The [RsyncUIApp](https://github.com/rsyncOSX/RsyncUI/blob/version-1.7.5-macos-sonoma/RsyncUI/Main/RsyncUIApp.swift) is the main entrance point for RsyncUI.
-After the app is initialized and started it opens the [main navigation view](https://github.com/rsyncOSX/RsyncUI/blob/version-1.7.5-macos-sonoma/RsyncUI/Main/RsyncUIView.swift) and read tasks for the default profile or other profile when selected.
-Data about [tasks](https://github.com/rsyncOSX/RsyncUI/blob/version-1.7.5-macos-sonoma/RsyncUI/Model/Data/RsyncUIconfigurations.swift) is made available for all views by the `.environment` property.

-### macOS Monterey and macOS Ventura
+The RsyncUIApp is the main entrance point for RsyncUI.
+After the app is initialized and started it opens the main navigation view RsyncUIView and read tasks for the default profile or other profile when selected.
+Data about tasks (RsyncUIconfigurations) is made available for all views by the `.environment` property on macOS Sonoma and  by the `.environmentObject` property on macOS Ventura.
+The property makes the data global available for all views within the hierarchy.

-Data for tasks are read from store and made available for all the views by an Environment property.
-The [RsyncUIApp](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIApp.swift) is the main entrance point.
-After the app is initialized and started it opens the [main navigation view](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Main/RsyncUIView.swift) and read tasks for the default profile or other profile when selected.
-Data about [tasks](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Data/RsyncUIconfigurations.swift) is made available for all views by the `.environmentObject` property.

 All synchronize tasks are executed asynchron.
 [The process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift), which is responsible for executing the external rsync tasks, is listening for termination of the external process.
 A `StateObject` which is created when a SwiftUI view is created, is updated as progress of task.
 The update causes the `StateObject` to publish a change message which again trigger an action like all tasks are completed, saved to store and a new of data from store is required.